 In February 1936, Flettner was offered a contract by the German Kriegsmarine to develop a new design based on the previous Fl 184 concept.

 By this stage, the Nazi government had effectively torn up the Treaty of Versailles which had limited the production and industrial capacity of German aircraft manufacturers.
-Removing all influence or limitations of the Treaty allowed for more financial backing and design freedom for military projects and both were encouraged as the Nazi Party embarked on a mass rearmament program for the German military.
+Removing all limitations allowed for more financial backing and design freedom for military projects and both were encouraged as the Nazi Party embarked on a mass rearmament program for the German military.

 The Kriegsmarine had become interested in the idea of helicopter-type aircraft that could take off or land vertically and be used for observation or air-to-surface tactical strikes.

-The German Ministry of Aviation requested that two working prototypes be built for testing and proving runs and provided funding for the project.
+Provided funding for the project,the German Ministry of Aviation requested that two working prototypes be built for testing and proving runs.
 The German Ministry of Aviation gave the project the name “Helicopter Conversion 184” as it was planned to incorporate the unfinished third prototype of the Fl 184 airframe during its construction and insurance money collected from the Fl 184’s crash was used in part to finance the Fl 185 prototype.

 Flettner’s development of the aircraft had originally begun the year before in 1936 following the destruction of the Fl 184, but with the new support, he developed and enhanced the Fl 185’s design from an autogyro into a new gyrodyne principle.